carpentries/carpentries.org/content/support/membership/membership-faq.md

 {{< accordion title="Which Partnership should I purchase?" >}}
 - **Launch Partnerships** are most appropriate for organisations in the early stages of establishing a local community of practice around data science and computational research skills.
 This Partnership level can be used to demonstrate the uniqueness and impact of The Carpentries teaching model, as a stepping-stone towards securing sustained organisational investment.
-- **Expand Partnerships** are for organisations ready to increase their training capacity, and provides multiple options for skill development and community building.
+- **Expand Partnerships** are for organisations ready to increase their training capacity, and provide multiple options for skill development and community building.
 - **Scale Partnerships** are designed for organisations seeking to broaden their impact.
 This level enables expanded programming for long-lasting growth of overall institutional capacity.
 - **Transform Partnerships** are intended for organisations pursuing truly institution-wide change.
 This level enables accelerated large-scale capacity growth and sustained, organisation-wide impact.
 {{< /accordion >}}